SciML/GlobalSensitivity.jl/docs/src/tutorials/juliacon21.md

-# Script for JuliaCon'21 talk on GlobalSensitivity.jl
+# JuliaCon'21 talk on GlobalSensitivity.jl

 The tutorial covers a workflow of using GlobalSensitivity.jl on the Lotka-Volterra differential equation.
 We showcase how to use multiple GSA methods, analyse their results and leverage Julia's parallelism capabilities to